 For San Diego State Students, overdue fees can be paid 24 hours after library material has been returned.
 Payment can be made on-line via the Student Financial Services website.
 Payment may also be made at the Cashier's Office in Student Services West (see campus map.)

-For non-matriculating students who do not have an account online at the Financial Services website (Faculty, Staff, Mutual Use Students, College of Extended Study Students, Alumni, and Guests) payments must be made by Cash (Exact Amount) or Check at the library circulation desk.
+For non-matriculating students who do not have an account online at the Financial Services website (Faculty, Staff, Mutual Use Students, College of Extended Study Students, Alumni, and Guests) payments must be made by Cash (Exact Amount) or Check (made out to SDSU Library) at the library circulation desk.

 Requesting Checked-Out Materials